 - It takes more time to digest, so the baby need not be given eatables very often.

 - The other partner can help in feeding the baby during nighttime.

 - It’s convenient to feed.

-- Mother can have her favourite food and need not avoid anything
+- Mother can have her favorite food and need not avoid anything

 - No breast discomfort or leaking can be experienced.

 - A mother has an idea of the calories that have been given to her child.